cchitsiang/awesome-stars/topics.md

 - [fluentribbon/Fluent.Ribbon](https://github.com/fluentribbon/Fluent.Ribbon) - WPF Ribbon control like in Office
 - [sakaiproject/sakai](https://github.com/sakaiproject/sakai) - Sakai is a freely available, feature-rich technology solution for learning, teaching, research and collaboration.
 Sakai is an open source software suite developed by a diverse and global adopter commu
 - [marcells/node-build-monitor](https://github.com/marcells/node-build-monitor) - A Build Monitor written in Node.js, which supports several build services and can be easily extended.
 - [sandstorm-io/sandstorm](https://github.com/sandstorm-io/sandstorm) - Sandstorm is a self-hostable web productivity suite.
-It's implemented as a security-hardened web app package manager.
+It's implemented as a security-hardened web app package manager. | Actively sponsored by our friends at LambdaTest
 - [wallabag/wallabag](https://github.com/wallabag/wallabag) - wallabag is a self hostable application for saving web pages: Save and classify articles.
 Read them later.
 Freely.
 - [grafana/grafana](https://github.com/grafana/grafana) - The open and composable observability and data visualization platform.
 Visualize metrics, logs, and traces from multiple sources like Prometheus, Loki, Elasticsearch, InfluxDB, Postgres and many more.
 - [scrapy/scrapy](https://github.com/scrapy/scrapy) - Scrapy, a fast high-level web crawling & scraping framework for Python.